HD 132563

 HD 132563 is a triple star system in the constellation Boötes.
-The two resolvable components of this system are designated HD 132563 AC and HD 132563 B. The primary star, HD 132563 AC, is actually a spectroscopic binary with a period of more than 15 years and an orbital eccentricity of greater than 0.65.
+The two resolvable components of this system are designated HD 132563A and HD 132563B.
+The primary star, HD 132563A, is actually a spectroscopic binary with a period of more than 15 years and an orbital eccentricity of greater than 0.65.
 The smaller member of this tightly orbiting pair has about 55% the mass of the Sun.